 OONI Probe Mobile App

 In their desire to operate the probe holistically and involve a much wider set of stakeholders, OONI also developed a mobile app which is available both on Android and iOS devices, which is more accessible and easier to use for the common people.
 With the prominence of messaging apps such as Facebook Messenger and WhatsApp, the app can be easily used to see if a network blocks access to these apps.
-Moreover, like a bonus feature, the app also has the capacity to conduct a speedtest.
-These accessibility features resulted to more people using the app and contributing to the fight for freedom of speech and right to information.
+Moreover, like a bonus feature, the app also has the capacity to conduct a speed test.
+These accessibility features resulted in more people using the app and contributing to the fight for freedom of speech and right to information.

 EngageMedia and OONI